 When we know better, we do better.
 And if you have lived a life trying to do better, but still haven’t found the path to forgiving yourself, it’s time.
 It is time to forgive yourself.

 You cannot undo your past mistakes, but you can accept responsibility for them.
-Admitting to yourself and others that you did something wrong, regret doing it, and will make sure to do better is the first step to self-forgiveness.
+Admitting to yourself and others that you did something wrong, regret doing it, and will make sure to do better is the first step in the self-forgiveness process.

-Owning the “wrong” and taking responsibility for it not only informs others that you are aware of what happened, but it begins to release the stranglehold this issue has had on you.
+Owning the “wrong” and taking responsibility for it not only informs others that you are aware of what happened, but it begins to release the stranglehold the issue has had on you.

 Is there any way you can make things right?
 If you have hurt someone, is there any way you can make up for the damage?
 If you see a path for doing that, follow it.

 Tell the person that you are truly sorry for your past behaviors.
 Own it and try to think of a productive way of making real reparations.
 Help the person feel that you truly understand what happened and that it may have affected them in harmful ways.
 They need to know that there won’t be a next time.

 Sometimes saying you are sorry is all that is needed for a new start.
 If you owe money, set up a payment plan or save up and pay off the debt.
 If they still have feelings of anger, really hear them, as part of your healing process and as validation to them.
 Do the right thing – whether they forgive you or not.